MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/norwegian-vat-reporting.md

 # Norwegian VAT Reporting in the Norwegian Version

 > [!IMPORTANT]
-> There will be changes in the new ID-porten in Norway.
-Microsoft will update Norwegian Electronic VAT submission solution to the new ID-porten system in the 23.2 release.
+> ID-porten in Norway has been changed.
+Microsoft updated Norwegian Electronic VAT submission solution to the new ID-porten system from the 23.5 release.

 [!INCLUDE[prod_short](../../includes/prod_short.md)] provides features that allow you to calculate and report VAT returns to the Norwegian tax authorities.